Arikes/media-for-mobile/README.md

 Media for Mobile Samples
 ========================
-Part of the Intel® Integrated Native Developer Experience (Intel® INDE) 2015
+Part of the IntelÂ® Integrated Native Developer Experience (IntelÂ® INDE) 2015

 **Version 1.2.0**